 In most countries, including the UK, it's illegal to have sex with another species or to view images that depict interspecies sex.
 It's time for Denmark to follow suit.

-Please write to the Prime Minister of Denmark, Helle Thorning-Schmidt, and urge her to ban cruel animal brothels.
+Help increase the pressure to make sure the ban is passed!
+Please write to the Prime Minister of Denmark, Helle Thorning-Schmidt, and urge her to end cruel animal brothels.

 All mandatory fields are marked with an asterisk. *